Wednesday 30 October 2024

 ‘No Tim you haven’t.’

 I’m sitting here thinking of Tim’s painting of himself looking up at the moon.
 London, him, and the moon.
 Tim’s love for London was almost lustful.
-There is a clear scent the city represented energy, history, and Jill.
+There is a clear scent the city represented energy, history, and Judith.

 Michael Ajerman